-The Xinclude option adds the specified directories to the include path.
-This path should contain the include files generated by jamaicah for the native code referenced from Java code.
+The Xinclude option specifies directories that are searched for header files by the platform-specific tools.
+It should contain the directories that contain the header files generated by jamaicah for the native code referenced from Java code.

-This option expects a list of paths that are separated using the platform dependent path separator character (e.g., ':').
+The directories are expected as a list of paths that are separated using the platform-dependent path separator character (e.g., ':').